TELUS (T) to Release Quarterly Earnings on Friday

-TELUS (TSE:T – Get Free Report) (NYSE:TU) will be issuing its quarterly earnings data before the market opens on Friday, November 8th.
+TELUS (TSE:T – Get Free Report) (NYSE:TU) is scheduled to be issuing its quarterly earnings data before the market opens on Friday, November 8th.
 Analysts expect the company to announce earnings of C$0.23 per share for the quarter.

-TELUS (TSE:T – Get Free Report) (NYSE:TU) last announced its quarterly earnings data on Friday, August 2nd.
-The company reported C$0.25 earnings per share (EPS) for the quarter, topping the consensus estimate of C$0.24 by C$0.01.
-TELUS had a return on equity of 4.67% and a net margin of 3.91%.
-The firm had revenue of C$4.97 billion during the quarter, compared to analysts’ expectations of C$5.04 billion.

 TELUS Stock Performance

-In other TELUS news, Director Marc Parent acquired 10,530 shares of the business’s stock in a transaction on Monday, August 12th.
-The stock was purchased at an average price of C$22.52 per share, for a total transaction of C$237,135.60.
-Company insiders own 0.02% of the company’s stock.
+In other TELUS news, Director Marc Parent purchased 10,530 shares of the company’s stock in a transaction that occurred on Monday, August 12th.
+The stock was purchased at an average cost of C$22.52 per share, with a total value of C$237,135.60.
+Insiders own 0.02% of the company’s stock.

 TELUS Corporation, together with its subsidiaries, provides a range of telecommunications and information technology products and services in Canada.
 It operates through Technology Solutions and Digitally-Led Customer Experiences segments.
 The Technology Solutions segment offers a range of telecommunications products and services; network services; healthcare services; mobile technologies equipment; data services, such as internet protocol; television; hosting, managed information technology, and cloud-based services; software, data management, and data analytics-driven smart food-chain and consumer goods technologies; home and business security; healthcare software and technology solutions; and voice and other telecommunications services, as well as mobile and fixed voice and data telecommunications services and products.